henry2004y/vlasiator_manual/menu2.md

 ### Boundary Conditions

-* `precedence`: Don't touch that or it might well be instable.
-But it says which boundary condition is chosen (higher precedence) over another at corners where two types meet.
+* `precedence`: Don't touch that or it might well be unstable.
+It says which boundary condition is chosen (higher precedence) over another at corners where two types meet.
-* `+`,`-`: what is the convention? (see --help, + is the positive side/highest coordinate, - is the negative/lower side)
+* `+`,`-`: (see --help, + is the positive side/highest coordinate, - is the negative/lower side)

 Current boundary settings
 ```YAML